abdullah-an2108536/SLF-Application/README.md

-Java Desktop Application that serves as a GUI for Oracle Database containing Livestock Vaccination Data.
+Java Desktop Application that serves as a GUI for Relational Database containing Livestock Vaccination Data.